andy-guttridge/tribehub_drf/testing.md

 ### Test 32

-When authenticated as user *chief1* (has family admin permission), a POST request with the following JSON (invitation sent to id corresponding to user *family1a*) should result in the creation of a new event, with the event linked to *chief1's* user id (2) and tribe id (1).
+When authenticated as user *chief1* (has tribe admin permission), a POST request with the following JSON (invitation sent to id corresponding to user *family1a*) should result in the creation of a new event, with the event linked to *chief1's* user id (2) and tribe id (1).

 Submitted JSON:
 ```